Deep Learning vs Machine Learning in Business

 Deep Learning is at the forefront of technology.
 It’s the idealized image of science fiction that so many of us have been dreaming of – or dreading – for so long.

-Deep Learning is a subfield of machine learning that is inspired by the human brain.
+Deep Learning is a subfield of machine learning inspired by the human brain.
 It teaches computers to do what comes naturally to humans.
-To this end, the software trains itself to perform tasks with a large set of labeled data which can be used to make decisions on other issues.
+To this end, the software trains itself to perform tasks with a large set of labeled data which can make decisions on other issues.
 This technology is possible thanks to a type of neural network called deep neural networks.

 It can be used to add sound to silent films, classify objects in photographs, color black and white images, forecast energy market prices, detect cancer, and a ton of other applications.